IndiePass/indiepass-android/README.md

 ## Functionality

-- Login with multiple domains, discover indieauth, micropub, microsub and media endpoints.
+- Login with multiple domains and account types:
+  - IndieWeb: discover IndieAuth, micropub, microsub and media endpoints.
 The micropub and microsub endpoints are optional, but at least one should be available.
 Token revoke happens when deleting an account.
 PKCE support for additional security when authenticating.
+  - Pixelfed: authorize with the instance you registered your account(s).
-- There's also a built-in anonymous user which allows reading channels and posts coming from https://indigenous.realize.be.
+- Comes with a built-in anonymous user which allows reading channels and posts coming from https://indigenous.realize.be.
 Posts can be send to a custom endpoint and token.
+An anonymous channel also gets the first posts from Pixelfed.
-- Micropub
+- Posting
   - post types: article, note, reply, repost, like, bookmark, event, issue, rsvp, geocache, read, checkin, trip and venue (h-card).
   - add multiple images, videos, audio, tags, toggle syndication targets